mrzv/dionysus/bindings/python/pybind11/docs/advanced/misc.rst

 - C++ destructors that invoke Python functions can be particularly troublesome as destructors can sometimes get invoked in weird and unexpected circumstances as a result of exceptions.

+- C++ static block-scope variable initialization that calls back into Python can cause deadlocks; see [#f8]_ for a detailed discussion.

 - You should try running your code in a debug build.
 That will enable additional assertions within pybind11 that will throw exceptions on certain GIL handling errors